graphistry/graphistry-helm/charts/values-overrides/examples/tanzu/README.md

    # --set controller.service.type=NodePort
    ```

-2. **NSX-T blocking traffic**: Check with your vSphere admin for network policies
+2. **NSX-T / network policies blocking traffic**: Check with your vSphere admin for firewall rules and network policies

 3. **Session affinity issues**: WebSocket connections may fail if affinity is not working
    ```bash